 The Laie Hawaii Temple is one of only seven temples where patrons progress through four ordinance rooms before passing into the Celestial Room.
 (The other six temples are the Manti Utah Temple, the Salt Lake Temple, the Cardston Alberta Temple, the Idaho Falls Idaho Temple, the Los Angeles California Temple, and the Nauvoo Illinois Temple.)

 In May 1976, the Laie Hawaii Temple closed for two years for extensive remodeling that provided a new front entrance, enlarged patron and administrative facilities, and converted the progressive-style ordinance rooms to stationary rooms equipped for motion-picture presentation of the endowment.

-In December 2008, the Laie Hawaii Temple closed again for two years for structural and seismic upgrades and for restoration of the ordinance rooms to their original appearance and progressive-style presentation of the endowment (still using film).
+In December 2008, the Laie Hawaii Temple closed again for two years for structural and seismic upgrades and for restoration of the ordinance rooms to their original progressive-style presentation of the endowment (still using film).
 The baptistry was repaired and renovated.